taichi/modernjs/modernjs.en.md

 It is because I believe that better ones can be made by expressing what it is supposed to be in the form of tests and by implementing based on those.
 In other words, I do not want to talk that I should be able to do something that a real test engineer is doing.

-For quality assurance, there is enormous systematized knowledge, and it would be great if developers can aquire the knowledge both to make applications and to assure the quality, but the time is finite.
+For quality assurance, there is enormous systematized knowledge, and it would be great if developers can acquire the knowledge both to make applications and to assure the quality, but the time is finite.
 They have lovely families or fancy games to play with at night.
 I want to sleep ten hours a day to live long; I want to eat delicious meals slowly.
 Again, time is finite.

 You should spare time learning what to test, so do not take time to learn how to use the testing framework coolly.